ddddamian/100-days-of-code/log.md

 ### Day 18: January 18, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Finished exercise 6.
 Did some more C# on "Treehouse" - objects.
 Read chapter 23 of "The Phoenix Project".
+Listened to episode 13 of the "freeCodeCamp" podcast.

 **Thoughts** Um...